DigitalHub/generationaerospace/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 2. Or we can give you a quote on premium email/phone support if you prefer to

 == Changelog ==

+= 2.2 =
+* New "Tools" panel on the settings page
+* Tool to clear all the plugin transients, thus resetting size caching for all images (use it only )
+* Small bug fix when the settings aren't yet saved at least one time
+* When getting the image size, the full image is used again, instead of the partial 32Kb (that caused WSOD in some environments), but this can be overridden (and use the partial again) by returning false to the new `fb_og_image_size_use_partial` filter
+* Transient validity is now one week (now that we get the all image and the process can slow down the page load a bit), instead of one day
+* Fix when getting the image and description for the blog url when it's set as a page (Thanks @alexiswilke)
+* Ability to disable image size cache (transients) completely by returning false to the new filter `fb_og_image_size_cache` (which we do NOT recommend)
+* Improved the FAQ

 = 2.1.6.3 =
 * Fix the "Suppress cache notices" option (Thanks @digbymaass)